So you’re looking for ways to improve user communication and you think that chat will definitely help with that.

 This post brings much needed clarity to those items and helps you decide the best tool for your needs.

 What do you think of when you think of chat?
 Do you think about the opportunity to interact with a website’s customer support staff (or an AI bot) live via text so that you don’t have to actually talk to someone?
-Let’s call that type of functionality live chat.
+This is called live chat.

 Or do you think of exchanging messages with other users of the app, not necessarily live, such as what you do on Facebook Messenger, Whats App, or Slack.
-Let’s call that type of functionality in-app messaging.
+This is called in-app chat.

 Following so far?
 Good.
-Here’s a closer look at live chat and in-app messaging and the nature of communication that each one supports.
+Here’s a closer look at live chat and in-app chat and the nature of communication that each one supports.

 What is live chat?